huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ### Change repository visibility

 A repository can be public or private.
-A private repository is only visible to you or members of your organization.
+A private repository is only visible to you or members of the organization in which the repository is located.
 Change a repository to private as shown in the following:

 ```python
 >>> from huggingface_hub import HfApi